G-Lemieux/COEN448-aware-microservices/README.md

 ## Running the Project

-To run the Broken-Microservices project using Docker, follow these steps:
+To run the Aware-Microservices project using Docker, follow these steps:

 1. Ensure you have Docker installed on your Linux system.
 2. Set the environment variables using the `.env.example` file as a template.